georgewatson/deoxyribose/README.md

 AAC Asn     Jump back to Cys
 TTA                                 ACT Thr     Destination of Ser
 ```
-This code is heavily golfed, making heavy use of frameshifts for maximum
+This code is heavily golfed, making liberal use of frameshifts for maximum
 compression.

 Execution starts at the initial ATG (note that there are no integer literals